marytanaelwriter/marytanaelwriter/README.md

 But after years of working as a Content Writer and Editor, I desperately wanted something new.

 I did some soul searching to figure out my next steps, and I remembered my interest in computer science.
-After all, I dabbled with HTML, CSS, and JavaScript a few years ago and thoroughly enjoyed it.
+For one, I dabbled with HTML, CSS, and JavaScript a few years ago and thoroughly enjoyed it.
 I also love playing around with different software and applications.

 When I was setting up my blog, for example, I was more excited about learning the nitty-gritty of WordPress.org than working on my content strategy or writing my articles.